 HS code is a standardized numerical method of classifying traded products.
 It is used by customs authorities around the world to identify products when assessing duties and taxes.
 And for gathering statistics.

 At the moment, most parcels that enter the EU are not declared in customs.
 On July 1st, 2021, however, this will change.
 Under the new regulations, We estimate that the number of electronic declarations will rise from 2 billion to 8 billion each year.

 Luckily, we have been working on a solution.
 Eurora’s Intelligent Cross Border Compliance platform will choose the correct HS code for a product based on the product description and fill in the electronic declaration that customs need.

 This is an automated classification service.
-Our service is built on top of an extensive science-backed AI engine which automatically matches product descriptions with HS-6 codes in under 100 milliseconds.
+We have built our service on top of an extensive science-backed AI engine.
+The engine automatically matches product descriptions with HS codes in under 100 milliseconds.
 Eurora‘s AI engine currently processes over 350 million product descriptions.
 And we are continuously expanding our database of different product descriptions.